Evaluation of Large Language Models via Coupled Token Generation

 where note that we use different noise variables $\Ub$ and $\Ub'$ for each LLM because, in the standard approach, each LLM generates outputs to each query independently (\ie, using independent autoregressive generation).
 At first, one may think that, in this context, coupled autoregressive generation will not be helpful.
 Under coupled autoregressive generation, the difference in the expected score adopts the following form:

 Therefore, based on the linearity of expectation and the fact that, under independent generation, both $\Ub$ and $\Ub'$ are sampled from the same distribution $P_{\Ub}$, it is easy to see that Eqs.~\ref{eq:independent-generation-difference} and~\ref{eq:coupled-generation-difference} are equivalent.
 However, as we will show next, coupled autoregressive generation allows us to reliably estimate the difference in the two LLMs' scores from finite samples faster.
-More formally, we first start by characterizing the relation between the variances of the difference of scores between LLMs using the following proposition (refer to Appendix~\ref{sec:proofs} for all proofs): \begin{proposition} For any pair of LLMs $m, m' \in \Mcal$, it holds that
+More formally, we first characterize the relation between the variances of the difference of scores between LLMs as follows (refer to Appendix~\ref{sec:proofs} for all proofs): \begin{proposition} For any $m, m' \in \Mcal$, it holds that

 \end{proposition} This result immediately implies that, if the scores achieved by the LLMs under comparison are positively correlated, \ie, the LLMs tend to generate a (in-)correct output sequence on the same prompts under the same noise values, then the variance of the difference in scores is lower under coupled generation than under independent generation, and thus we can expect a reduction in the sample size required to obtain equivalent estimation errors.
-In what follows, we theoretically analyze a canonical setting in which this condition holds and, in Section~\ref{sec:experiments}, we provide empirical evidence that this condition also holds in well-known benchmark datasets.
+Next, we theoretically analyze two canonical settings in which this condition holds and, in Section~\ref{sec:experiments}, we provide empirical evidence that it also holds in well-known benchmark datasets.